hummatli/AndroidAppUpdater/README.md

 * Translator `Portuguese`: [azzarr](https://github.com/azzarr)

 ## Applications using MAHAndroidUpdater
-Please [ping](mailto:settarxan@gmail.com) me or send a pull request if you would like to be see your app in the start of the list.
+Please [ping](mailto:settarxan@gmail.com) me or send a pull request if you would like to see your app in the start of the list.

 Icon | Application-Link | Icon | Application-Link
 ------------ | ------------- | ------------- | -------------